 Your friend might have your number blocked so that it goes direct to voicemail, or she programmed her cellphone to send all unknown numbers and private callers to voicemail.
 If you are using the privacy mode, then you're hiding your Caller-ID.

 When someone calls me, the Caller-ID only shows a number 1 through 9 instead of the name or phone number.
 How can I fix this?

 Two reasons might relate to this.

 - All telephones that display Caller-ID show the data received from the phone company.
 That information is sent between the first and second ring.
 If you programmed your name directory, and for some reason, you put single digits 1 through 9 in the name fields, the phone would replace the incoming Caller-ID with that.

-- Another reason—if you have your telephone on a PBX system, that might be sending just one digit to identify callers.
+- Another reason is if you have your telephone on a PBX system.
+That might be sending just one digit to identify callers.